 Most people cheat by deliberately underreporting income.
-A government study found the bulk of the underreporting of income was done by self-employed restaurateurs, clothing store owners, and -- you'll no doubt be shocked -- car dealers.
-Telemarketers and salespeople came in next, followed by doctors, lawyers (heavens!), accountants (heavens, again!), and hairdressers.
+A government study found self-employed restaurateurs, clothing store owners, and car dealers did the bulk of the underreporting of income.
+Telemarketers and salespeople came in next, followed by doctors, lawyers, accountants, and hairdressers.

-Self-employed taxpayers who over-deduct business-related expenses -- such as car expenses -- came in a far distant second on the cheaters hit parade.
+Self-employed taxpayers who over-deduct business-related expenses, such as car expenses, came in a distant second on the cheaters hit parade.
 Surprisingly, the IRS has concluded that only 6.8% of deductions are overstated or just plain phony.

-If you are caught cheating by an auditor, she can either slap you with civil fines and penalties or, worse, refer your case to the IRS's criminal investigation division.
+If you're caught cheating by an auditor, the auditor can either slap you with civil fines and penalties or, worse, refer your case to the IRS's criminal investigation division.

-While auditors aren't detectives, they are trained to spot common types of wrongdoing, called badges of fraud.
+While auditors aren't detectives, they're trained to spot common types of wrongdoing called "badges of fraud."
 Examples include a business with two sets of books or without any records at all, freshly made false receipts, and checks altered to increase deductions.
 Altered checks are easy to spot by comparing written numbers with computer coding on the check or bank statements.

 While the statistical likelihood of your being convicted of a tax crime is almost nil, it does happen to some folks.
 If you are in the unlucky minority, hire the best tax and/or criminal lawyer you can find.

-To learn about the latest business tax breaks, rules, forms and publications, see Tax Savvy for Small Business, by Frederick W. Daily (Nolo).
+To learn about the latest business tax breaks, rules, forms, and publications, see Tax Savvy for Small Business, by Frederick W. Daily & Stephen Fishman (Nolo).